• bellwether •

 Part of Speech: Noun

 Meaning: 1.
-A lead sheep, the one wearing a bell around its neck that stray lambs can hear from far away.
+A lead sheep or goat in a herd, the one wearing a bell around its neck that stray lambs can hear from far away.
 2. A trend-setter or leading indicator followed by others.

 Notes: Speakers do not like words in their language that they do not recognize.
 French m'aider "help me," for example, was converted into the more recognizable "May Day" in English.
 As we now know, this type of conversion is known as folk etymology.
 Since wether is no longer widely recognized, many of us now are beginning to "correct" this word to bellweather.
 Well, the process hasn't had enough time, so we must still spell this word bellwether, without the A.

 In Play: Since stockbrokers are always in the market for indicators that the market will rise or fall, it is not surprising that today's word turns up in the world of finance a lot: "A rise in profits is usually a bellwether for a future drop in stock prices."
 Then there is this golden nugget that keeps dropping out of our intellectual purse: "The vigor of a nation's educational system is a bellwether of that nation's economic prowess."